prameshbajra/prameshbajra/README.md

 :fire: I work with:

-- :computer: TypeScript, Python, Java and little Dart.
+- :computer: TypeScript, Python, Java and some Dart.
 - :cloud: Cloud Architecture and Serverless things :zap: